 Yassin al-Haj Saleh

-Yassin al-Haj Saleh is a Syrian writer and former political prisoner.
-He is the author of several books on Syria, prison, contemporary Islam, intellectual responsibility and “experiences of the atrocious.”
+Yassin al-Haj Saleh, a contributing writer at New Lines magazine, is a Syrian author and former political prisoner.
+He has written several books on Syria, prison, contemporary Islam and intellectual responsibility, including “The Impossible Revolution: Making Sense of the Syrian Tragedy” (2017) and “The Atrocious and its Representation” (English edition forthcoming).
 He is the husband of Samira al-Khalil, who was abducted by an armed Islamist group in Douma in December 2013.
 He now lives in Berlin.

 Latest from Yassin al-Haj Saleh